-279 See, for example, Sabena Siddiqui, "Arctic Ambition: Beijing Eyes the Polar Silk Road," Asia Times, October 25, 2018.
+284 See, for example, Sabena Siddiqui, "Arctic Ambition: Beijing Eyes the Polar Silk Road," Asia Times, October 25, 2018.
 The BRI's other two main corridors, which were announced at the outset of the BRI, are a land corridor that runs east to west across the middle of Eurasia-the "belt" in BRI-and a sea corridor called the Maritime Silk Road that passes through the South China Sea and the Indian Ocean to the Persian Gulf and the Mediterranean Sea-the "road" in BRI.
-For more on the BRI, see CRS In Focus IF10273, China's "One Belt, One Road," by Susan V. Lawrence and Gabriel M. Nelson.
+For more on the BRI, see CRS In Focus IF10273, China's "One Belt, One Road".
 See also Atle Staalesen, "Chinese Money for Northern Sea Route," Barents Observer, June 12, 2018.
 See also Lin Boqiang, "China Can Support Arctic Development as Part of B&R," Global Times, August 9, 2018.